hashicorp/terraform-provider-aws/website/docs/r/codeartifact_domain_permissions_policy.html.markdown

 The following arguments are supported:

 * `domain` - (Required) The name of the domain on which to set the resource policy.
-* `encryption_key` - (Required) A valid displayable JSON Aspen policy string to be set as the access control resource policy on the provided domain.
+* `policy_document` - (Required) A JSON policy string to be set as the access control resource policy on the provided domain.
+* `domain_owner` - (Optional) The account number of the AWS account that owns the domain.
 * `policy_revision` - (Optional) The current revision of the resource policy to be set.
 This revision is used for optimistic locking, which prevents others from overwriting your changes to the domain's resource policy.

 ## Attributes Reference